PART 3: CRIMSON RIVER RIOT

 So let’s say you start out as a Rebel (i.e., the Fifth Column).
 You enter this world with just enough money to buy maybe a piece of crummy meat or a cheap trinket.
 You can also pool your money with friends and buy some ammunition–but who cares about that when you’re starving, right?
 So you network your way to some seedy underground tribal leader who promises a modest income in exchange for a quick “job.”
 Of course, with these people, no job is ever quick.
 Or simple.

 Black River Group, on the other hand, enjoys the benefits of a generous income, bleeding-edge equipment and a powerful corporate backer.
 But if your leader disappears, you don’t get paid.
 And you don’t get ammunition (ammo is about as necessary as water in your line of work).
 So you find yourself envying the huddled masses across the street that actually get paid for what they do and seem to be eating better than you are.
 You wonder what sort of employee protection laws they have in this country.

 Or, as a member of the Coalition‘s Airborne Division, you literally dropped into Rhodesia.
 You don’t have to worry about food, ammunition or protection because that is all offered to you as a benefit of representing the most powerful army in the world.
 Until you realize that it isn’t.
 No air support or supply drops with SAM sites still active in the area.
 So you and your squad are given the assignment of taking those out.
 And you’re rationed 200 rounds to do so.

-So pick a side.
-But be warned: if you make your choice based on who has the moral high ground, you will be disappointed.
+Pick a side, but be warned: if you’re trying to find the moral high ground, you will be disappointed.
 None escape the Republic of Rhodesia without picking up at least a little dirt…